 Our exciting auction has had winning bids ranging from $25-$150.
 The auctions benefit our Girl Scout camps.

 What Happens To Our Profits?

-Since Great Escape has been keeping records of fees and donations, the Committee has paid over $11,000 for the use of the camps during underutilized time periods.
-Great Escape, by running a fund-raising auction each year, has raised and donated more than $14,250 most of which has been earmarked for Camp Wabasso.
+Since Great Escape has been keeping records of fees and donations, the Committee has paid over $13,000 for the use of the camps during underutilized time periods.
+Great Escape, by running a fund-raising auction each year, has raised more than $16,000 most of which has been earmarked for Camp Wabasso.
 The money was used by Girl Scouts, Eastern Massachusetts Council to provide new tables and windows in the Dining Hall, chairs, a new chair rack in the Lodge and to purchase mildew-resistant paint, a dehumidifier and a new stove for the basement of the Lodge, making it cozier and user-friendly.
 Among other items, more than 25 new mattresses were purchased for the camp cots; all Wabasso Girl and Adult campers can be grateful for these clean and comfy mattresses!
 In 2013, we donated money to help buy new ceiling fans/lights for the theatre so that it can be used more often.
-In 2014, we donated $1500 towards restoration of the Adventure Course at Wabasso.
-This year we are giving $3,500 towards outfitting all the winterized spaces with new stoves and buying new cross country skis.
+In 2014, we donated $1500 towards restoration of the Challenge Course at Wabasso.
+We gave $3,500 towards outfitting all the winterized spaces with new cooking stoves and buying new cross country skis.
 In 2018, we voted to purchase a commercial washer and dryer for the Wabasso infirmary so that staff won’t need to leave camp to launder sleeping bags that meet with the unfortunate accidents that happen when campers become ill.
 When you participate in our Auctions or purchase our merchandise, you are helping to support our Council properties and the girls who camp there.